alexseitsinger/patched-rulesets/README.md

 # QT Rulesets

 Rulsets for the generating eslint configs used with QT.
-This package isn't necessary to install manually as it's already used by the [https://github.com/alexseitsinger/qt](qt).
+This package isn't necessary to install manually as it's already used by [QT](https://github.com/alexseitsinger/qt).

 ## Installation